The Purpose of Fasting

 (No meat, dairy, wine, and oil.)

-Entering into fasting is big step.
+Entering into fasting is a big step.
 So, DO NOT FAST if you are seriously ill, pregnant, or nursing a newborn; DO NOT FAST without prayer or without alms-giving!
 AND if this is your first time or if you need help, be sure to contact Fr.
-Bogdan (email@example.com) with your questions, concerns, or medical condition so that he can help you take part to best of your ability.
-We do not fast alone and it is important to be prudent in your circumstance so speak with an Orthodox Priest.
+Bogdan or Fr.
+DN Martin (email@example.com or firstname.lastname@example.org ) with your questions, concerns, or medical condition so that they can help you take part to the best of your ability.
+We do not fast alone and it is important to be prudent in your circumstance so speak with an Orthodox clergy.

 - Lenten Cook Book